ryoiwata/capstone_1/daily_progress/2_13_capstone_1_progress.md

   4. Get some initial studies via MAtplotlib
   5. Have a pretty mark down

 Plan:

-~12 Figure out how to pipeline to Mongos
-~1 Make a study
+~12 Figure out how to pipeline to Mongos, Got the webscraper to put information into the Mongos DB.
+Now figuring out Selenium ~1 Make a study
 ~2 Lunch
 ~3 Lecture With Cristina
 ~4 Have a study done by now + Snack?
+~5:30 Presenting our initial study
 ~7:05 Call it a day

-Actual Log:
-~12:30 Figuring out Mongos, Got the webscraper to put information into the Mongos DB.
-Now figuring out Selenium ~5:30 Presenting our initial study